Tell us about your case, and we will tell you how we can help!

 Preparing for Your Child Support Hearing

-The process is pretty straightforward.
-The Department of Child Support Services (DCSS) or the non-custodial parent will set the court date.
-If the DCSS sets the court date, both parents will receive paperwork in the mail indicating why and where to appear in court.
-If the non-custodial parent is requesting the court date, they must provide the other parent and the DCSS with a copy of the paperwork at least 30 days prior to the court date, or else it will not be heard in court.
+The hearing process is straightforward.
+The Department of Child Support Services (DCSS) or non-custodial parent sets the court date.
+If DCSS initiates, both parents receive official paperwork stating when and why to appear.
+If the non-custodial parent requests a hearing, all parties must receive a copy at least 30 days in advance, or the matter will not proceed.

-- Proof of unemployment, disability, or any other benefits
+- Proof of unemployment, disability, or other benefits

-- Mortgage payments and property tax bills if applicable
+- Mortgage and property tax statements, where applicable

 - Any loan applications from the last two years